 Several sisters have followed in the footsteps of our foundress, Mother Mary Ann Sammon, and minister in family services.

 Sr. Jean Graffweg ministers at House on the Hill, a daycare for children of migrant workers in Goshen, New York.
-The Sisters of Saint Dominic, along with Dominican College students, volunteers, and the New York State Department of Agriculture and Market, opened House on the Hill in 1972.
+The Sisters of Saint Dominic, along with Dominican College students, volunteers, and the New York State Department of Agriculture and Markets, opened House on the Hill in 1972.

 Other sisters who minister in family services include:

-◆Tolentine Zeiser Community Life Center - Sisters Margaret McDermott and Patsy Lardner
+◆Tolentine Zeiser Community Life Center - Sisters Margaret McDermott

 Since the incorporation of our congregation, our mission has expanded from Mother Mary Ann's initial purpose, and nowadays, several sisters minister in education.

 In fact, to serve this purpose the Sisters of Saint Dominic founded Dominican College in Blauvelt, New York.
 Dominican College is a Catholic institution of higher learning that aims to promote educational excellence, leadership, and service.
-Sisters who minister at Dominican College include Bernadette Burke, Diane Forrest, Barbara McEneany, Mary Eileen O'Brien, Kathleen Sullivan, and Barbara Werner.
+Sisters who minister at Dominican College include Bernadette Burke, Diane Forrest, Barbara McEneany,

 Other Sisters of Saint Dominic minister at Catholic and public schools, as well as colleges and universities.